gazanfar-ali/-gazanfar-ali/README.md

 ---

 🎯 **Current Focus**
-• Advancing my expertise in Artificial Intelligence and Data Science
+• Advancing my expertise in Artificial Intelligence and Machine Learning
 • Contributing to collaborative projects and open-source initiatives
 • Growing as a developer through hands-on experience and teamwork